The Citrix SD-WAN appliances perform deep packet inspection (DPI) to identify and classify applications using the following techniques:

 - If there are no DNS request/response corresponding to a domain name based application, the DPI engine does not classify the domain name based application and hence does not apply the application rules corresponding to the domain name based application.

-- If an Application Object is created in the range 80–443 with a specific IP address match type that corresponds to a domain name based application, the DPI engine does not classify the domain name based application.
+- If an Application Object is created such that the port range includes port 80 and/or port 443, with a specific IP address match type that corresponds to a domain name based application, the DPI engine does not classify the domain name based application.

 - If explicit web proxies are configured, you have to add all the domain name patterns to the PAC file, to ensure that the DNS response does not always return the same IP address.